patlegris/On-off-Studio/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 * select a responsive layout to display posts: Grid, Scrollable list, Collapsible list
 * select number of columns in Grid layout
 * display fields (thumbnail, title, content, meta fields) in vertical direction.
 Or display thumbnail in left/right side of other fields
-* select what above fields to display
+* select what fields to show
-* select thumbnail sizes
+* select thumbnail size
 * display full content, or display excerpt with specific number of words
 * select what meta-fields (date, author, categories/tags, comment count) to display
 * enable/disable pagination